Previous dayApril 10, 2026Next day

 42.2 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.0 earthquake 97 km S of Koshima, Japan with origin time 21:28 UTC on April 10, 2026.
-The event originated approximately 42.2 km below the surface, classifying it as shallow crustal.
+On April 10, 2026, worldwide seismic activity registered a magnitude 4.0 earthquake 97 km S of Koshima, Japan at 21:28 UTC.
+This was a shallow crustal earthquake, focused at 42.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 29.361°, 130.623°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 29.361°N, 130.623°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10